All marketing springs from your knowledge of your customers.

-Everyone knows that when they want to solve a problem or answer a question, the Web provides them with unparalleled resources.
+Everyone knows that when they want to solve a problem or answer a question, the web provides them with unparalleled resources.
 In fact, the vast majority of purchases start with a generic search stating the problem as the prospect understands it.

-At this stage, they’re a lot more interested in figuring out what’s going wrong than they are in looking at their various options for fixing it.
+At this stage, they’re a lot more interested in figuring out what’s going wrong than they are in looking at their specific options for fixing it.
 They’re likely to click on whatever content seems to be relevant, only evaluating the quality of the source after reading.

+Why?
+Their search queries start to use more domain-specific language.
 That is, they start to apply the jargon that goes with their problem.

-Questions to Ask Yourself:
+Questions to Ask Yourself